HL7NZ/northernRegion/README.md

 ## Folders

-Note that this is the same folder structure used for all IG's
+Note that this is the same folder structure used for all IG's.

 ### input